 Los Angeles Domestic Violence Lawyer

 Have you been charged with domestic violence?
-If yes, then call Los Angeles domestic violence lawyer Ambrosio Rodriguez today for a free consultation at (213) 995-6767.
-Mr. Rodriguez is a former prosecutor with over 20 years of criminal law experience.
+If yes, then call a Los Angeles domestic violence lawyer from The Rodriguez Law Group today for a free consultation at (213) 995-6767.
+Attorney Ambrosio Rodriguez is a former prosecutor with over 20 years of criminal law experience and he is ready to defend you.

 - 1 How Our Criminal Defense Lawyers Can Help if You’ve Been Accused of Domestic Violence